browserengineering/book/book/chrome.md

         self.font = get_font(size, weight, style)
 ```

-Next, we need to compute word's size and `x` position.
+Next, we need to compute the word's size and `x` position.
 We use the font
 metrics to compute size, and stack words left to right to compute
 position.